 Project Update: The Clinical Tower at SKMCH&RC, Lahore

-In Pakistan, every year it is suspected that nearly a hundred and seventy thousand people fall victim to cancer.
-Being a developing country where the majority do not have access to even elementary health care facilities, this ailment was considered the ultimate symbol of hopelessness.
-Even treatable malignancies were mostly diagnosed too late or when even the most expensive treatment could not alter the course of the disease.
+In Pakistan, every year, it is suspected that nearly hundred and people fall victim to cancer.
+Being a developing country where the majority do not have access to even elementary health care facilities, this ailment was considered the ultimate symbol of hopelessness and almost certain death.
+Even cancers that could be treated were often found too late, when even the most expensive treatment couldn’t stop the disease from getting worse.

-Imran Khan, the legendary cricketer of Pakistan, established Shaukat Khanum Memorial Trust which is a charitable organisation established under the Societies Registration Act XXI of 1860 of Pakistan in the memory of his mother Begum Shaukat Khanum (late) who died of cancer.
-The mission of Shaukat Khanum Memorial Trust was and continues to be:
+Imran Khan, the legendary captain of Pakistan’s World Cup-winning cricket team, established the Shaukat Khanum Memorial Trust, which is a charitable organisation established under the Societies Registration Act XXI of 1860 of Pakistan in memory of his mother, Begum Shaukat Khanum (late), who succumbed to cancer.
+The mission of the Shaukat Khanum Memorial Trust has been and continues to be:

 Pakistan’s first Shaukat Khanum Memorial Cancer Hospital and Research Centre (SKMCH&RC) was established in Lahore in 1994.
-The importance of Shaukat Khanum Hospital does not just lie in the fact that it was the first specialised centre for the diagnosis and treatment of cancer in Pakistan, but perhaps, more so for the hope that it symbolises.
-The Hospital has continued to provide quality cancer care to all segments of society and 75 percent of all its cancer patients seen during a year receive financial support from the Hospital.
-The Hospital is accredited by the Joint Commission International and thus stands testimony to the fact that the charitable organization is providing free treatment services to underprivileged cancer patients in line with international standards.
+The significance of Shaukat Khanum Hospital stems not only from the fact that it was Pakistan’s first specialised centre for cancer diagnosis and treatment but also from the hope that it represents.
+The hospital has continued to provide quality cancer care to all segments of society, and 75 percent of all cancer patients receive financial support every year.

-Since majority of the patients presenting to the Hospital came from the northern areas of the country, therefore Pakistan’s second SKMCH&RC was constructed in Peshawar in the year 2015 while Pakistan’s third and largest SKMCH&RC is being constructed in Karachi.
+Since the majority of the patients presenting to the hospital came from the northern areas of the country, Pakistan’s second SKMCH&RC was constructed in Peshawar in 2015, while construction for Pakistan’s third and largest SKMCH&RC is underway in Karachi.

-Today, the work of the Hospital is known the world over, and has been recognized by the World Health Organization for ‘outstanding work in health development that has extended far beyond the call of normal duties’.
+Today, the work of the hospital is recognised all over the world and has been recognised by the World Health Organization for “outstanding work in health development that has extended far beyond the call of normal duties.”